acousticrobot/web-16/_pages/toki-pona/lesson-02a-syllables-2.md

 {% include image_dictionary.html definitions=page.toki_pona_tests reveal_text='true' %}

-That last one is my toki pona name, if you are looking for me on any social sites.
+(That last one is me, if you are looking for me anywhere I might be found by my toki pona name.)